 Media exposure has driven some positive change in Ohio.
 However, national news exposed the state’s lack of protection for exotic animals when an exotic pet dealer near Zanesville was found dead and the exotic animals he owned had been freed and had to be killed.
 This nationally televised tragedy forced the passing of an exotics ban in Ohio.
 State media attention to the horrific condition of dogs kept in Ohio puppy mills finally led to the passage of puppy mill regulations.
 The threat of a statewide ballot initiative forced the Governor’s office to come to the table to negotiate the creation of a Livestock Care Standards Advisory Board and standards of practice.
 These successes came after nearly a decade of advocacy efforts and public pressure.

 Ohio has much progress to make to be able to claim the status of a humane state that enhances the quality of life for all.
 And we stand ready to win that challenge.
-Our Mission Areas allows us to focus where the highest needs meet our best ability to make progress – please explore each to learn more.
+Our Program Areas allows us to focus where the highest needs meet our best ability to make progress – please explore each to learn more.

 While we’d like to support all needs in the animal welfare community, our resources currently focus on eliminating animal cruelty in Ohio only through policy and programmatic change.